 weighs a lot.
 Non-Continuous Verb

-The table is heavy. - She is
+The table is heavy.

 weighing herself.
 Normal Verb